How to Sew Pointe Shoes

 1-inch wide ribbon

-You should pick a ribbon about 1 inch (2.5 cm) wide and the same color as your pointe shoes.
-Attempt to look for a ribbon type similar to the finish of your pointe shoes, like a satin finish ribbon if your pointe shoes contain a satin finish.
+You should pick a ribbon about 1 inch (2.5 cm) wide and the same color as your pointe footwear.
+Attempt to look for a ribbon type like the finish of your pointe shoes, like a satin finish ribbon if your pointe type contains a satin finish.

 • You may look for a ribbon at your local craft supply store.

-• For sewing your pointe shoes, you will need at least 2 yards (1.8 m) of ribbon.
+• You will need at least 2 yards (1.8 m) of ribbon to sew them.

 Designating a right and left shoe